JuliaDynamics/Attractors.jl/docs/src/examples.md

 unstable equilibria becomes infeasible.

 ## Non-local and local stability measures
-The mapper type `StabilityMeasuresAccumulator` is showcased in application to the Duffing oscillator.
+The type `StabilityMeasuresAccumulator` is showcased in an application to the Duffing oscillator.

 ```@example MAIN
 function duffing(u, p, t)